Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 Basic Principles

 This strategy requires patience and discipline.
 Instead of reacting to short-term market movements, investors hold onto their assets to benefit from their long-term growth potential.
+To understand market swings better, see this overview of options market volatility.

 Strategy Element | Buy-and-Hold | Active Trading |